 - Avoid layout shifts.

 - Specify dimensions for Images, videos, ads & iframes.

 5. Use A Cache Plugin

-Improve your Elementor website speed with cache plugins like FlyingPress (Paid), WP Rocket (paid) or WP fastest Cache (free/paid) or Autoptimize plugin.
-I am using FlyingPress plugin to improve my WordPress website speed.
+Improve your Elementor website speed with cache plugins like FlyingPress (Paid), WP Rocket (paid) or WP fastest Cache (free/paid), or the Autoptimize plugin.
+If you are on a Litespeed server then use the Litespeed Cache plugin.
+I am using the FlyingPress plugin to improve my WordPress website speed.

 Let’s configure the Autoptimize plugin for your Elementor site: